 Adulthood: getting excited about new hummus flavors!
 Our probiotic pumpkin hummus adds a seasonal touch to this classic Mediterranean spread.
-Pair this new hummus combination with pita chips or fresh vegetables for a balanced, high fiber snack!
+Pair this new hummus combination with pita chips, naan bread, or fresh vegetables for a balanced, high fiber snack!

 Prebiotics are non-living, non-digestible carbohydrates naturally found in a variety of foods.
 Your body actually can’t digest prebiotics, so they’re what probiotics feed off of to remain actively working in your digestive system.
 They help the digestive system by promoting the growth of good bacteria.
 Prebiotics and probiotics work together in balance to make sure our digestive system stays on track and regular.